Armando Benítez

-Armando Benítez (born November 3, 1972) is a Dominican former major league relief pitcher.
+Armando Germán Benítez (born November 3, 1972) is a Dominican former major league relief pitcher.
 Benítez debuted with the Baltimore Orioles in 1994 and within a few years became their closer.
 He was a reliever for several other organizations after Baltimore in 1999 and last played in Major League Baseball in 2008.
 His 289 saves rank 32nd all time.
 After 2008, he played in minor league and independent league baseball.

 Early life

 Armando Germán Benítez was born in San Pedro de Macorís, in the Dominican Republic.
 His parents, father Francisco and mother Constancia, separated when he was young, so Armando was raised by his mother.
 She made a living by hand-washing clothes.
-Armando has two brothers, Francisco, Jr. and Osiri, as well as a sister, Senovia.
+Armando has two brothers, Francisco Jr. and Osiri, as well as a sister, Senovia.

 Benítez learned to play baseball when he was 14, when his stature was a lanky 6'2", 140 pounds.
 He began to play baseball at a local academy and was originally an outfielder and third baseman.